-Strategic Objective 2 Improved Service Delivery National KPA: Basic Service Delivery and Infrastructure Development Directorate mSCOA Function - Sub function Outcome SDBIP ref.
-Key performance indicator Unit of Measurement Ward Baseline Annual Target 22/23 23/24 24/25 25/26 26/2 Finances Water Management / Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner tbc Number of residential properties which are billed for water or have pre-paid meters that is connected to the municipal water Number of residential properties which are billed for water or have pre-paid meters by 30 June 2024 All 46 685 46 685 46 685 46 685 46 685 46 685

-Directorate mSCOA Function - Outcome SDBIP Key performance indicator Unit of Measurement Ward Baseline Annual Targe et Birectorate Sub function Outcome ref.
-Rey performance indicator onit of Measarement wara Baseinie 22/23 23/24 24/25 25/26 26/27 infrastructure network by 30 June 2024 Finances Electricity / Electricity All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner tbc Number of residential properties which are billed for electricity or have pre-paid meters by 30 June 2024 (excluding Eskom areas) Number of residential properties which are billed for electricity or have pre-paid meters by 30 June 2024 (Excluding Eskom areas) All Finances Wastewater Management / Sewerage All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner tbc Number of residential properties connected to the municipal wastewater sanitation/sewerage network for sewerage service, irrespective of the number of water closets (toilets) which are billed for sewerage by 30 June 2024 Number of residential properties which are billed for sewerage by 30 June 2024 All 50844 50844 50844 50844 50844 50844 Finances Waste Management / Solid waste All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner tbc Number of residential properties which are billed for refuse removal by 30 June 2024 Number of residential properties which are billed for sewerage by 30 June 2024 All 50844 50844 50844 50844 50844 50844 Finances Finance and Administration / Budget and Treasury Office All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner tbc The percentage of the municipal capital budget actually spent on capital projects by 30 June 2024 (Total actual amount spent on capital projects/Total amount budgeted for capital projects)X100 % of Capital budget spent by 30 June 2024 {Actual amount spent on capital projects /Total amount budgeted for capital projects)X100} All 100% 90% 90% 90% 90% 90% Finances Finance and Administration / Budget and Treasury Office All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner tbc The percentage of the total municipal operational budget spent by 30 June 2024 ((Actual amount spent on total operational budget/Total operational budget)X100) % of the total municipal operational budget spent by 30 June 2024 All 100% 90% 90% 90% 90% 90%
+D' mSCOA Function - 2 1 100 (Ver explored to the term 11-21-514 NA/a ad December 2 Д nnual Targe et .
+Directorate Sub function Outcome IDP ref.
+Key performance indicator Unit of Measurement Ward Baseline 22/23 23/24 24/25 25/26 26/27 Finances Water Management / Water Distribution All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.1 Number of residential properties which are billed for water by 30 June Number of residential properties which are billed for water by 30 June All 46 685 46 685 46 685 46 685 46 685 46 685 Finances Finance and administration/ Finance All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.2 Number of residential properties which are billed for electricity or have pre-paid meters by 30 June (excluding Eskom areas) Number of residential properties which are billed for electricity (conventional metres and pre-paid meters) by 30 June (excluding Eskom areas) All 69166 69166 69166 69166 69166 69166 Finances Wastewater Management / Sewerage All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.3 Number of residential properties connected to the municipal wastewater sanitation/sewerage network for sewerage service, irrespective of the number of water closets (toilets) which are billed for sewerage by 30 June Number of residential properties which are billed for sewerage by 30 June All 50844 50844 50844 50844 50844 50844 Finances Waste Management / Solid waste All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.4 Number of residential properties which are billed for refuse removal by 30 June Number of residential properties which are billed for refuse by 30 June All 50844 50844 50844 50844 50844 50844 Finances Finance and Administration / Budget and Treasury Office All communities have access to basic services delivered at an acceptable and agreed upon standard and the infrastructure is maintained to deliver such services in a sustainable manner SO2.5 The percentage of the municipal capital budget actually spent on capital projects by 30 June (Total actual amount spent on capital projects/Total amount budgeted for capital projects)X100 % of Capital budget spent by 30 June {Actual amount spent on capital projects /Total amount budgeted for capital projects)X100} All 90% 90% 90% 90% 90% 90%